fob2/koanGenerator/README.md

 # koanGenerator

-Koans are statements, questions or parables designed to help the listner disidentify from thought and realise their true essance.
+Koans are statements, questions or parables designed to help the listener disidentify from thought and realise their true essance.

 This website contains ten short koans which are displayed to the user at random upon interaction with